 Pain that manifests as a result of psoas major muscle dysfunction can take all forms.
 In today’s post we will look at lower back pain.
-The lower back or lumbar spine is five bones that make up the portion of the spinal column between the pelvis and the rib cage.
+The lower back or lumbar spine are five bones that make up the portion of the spinal column between the pelvis and the rib cage.

-If you enjoyed the video above you might find my Psoas Release Party! interesting as well.
+If you enjoyed this post you might find my Psoas Release Party! interesting as well.

-For a limited time we are offering the Psoas Release Party! video on sale at a specially discounted price.
-The Psoas Release Party! can both explain your issues and help you get out of pain by letting go of long held tension with relative ease.
-Enter your email below for more information.
+For a limited time we are offering the Psoas Release Party! video set on sale at a specially discounted price.
+The Psoas Release Party! can both explain difficult to understand issues and help you get out of pain by letting go of long-held tension with relative ease.